-(1) The underwriters have reserved up to 5% of the shares of common stock for our directors, officers employees and officers and employees of Arbor Commercial Mortgage and their families, and other persons associated with us who express an interest in purchasing these shares of common stock in this offering at the public offering price.
-For more information, see "Underwriting - Directed Shares."

-- (2) Concurrently with this offering, we are offering shares of our common stock to Kojaian Ventures, L.L.C., of which the sole members are C. Michael Kojaian, one of our directors, and Kojaian Ventures MM, Inc., of which Mr. Kojaian is the sole stockholder.
-We refer to Kojaian Ventures, L.L.C. as "Kojaian" throughout this prospectus.
-The offering to Kojaian is conditional upon the occurrence of this offering. - (3) The number of shares to be outstanding after the concurrent offerings excludes (a) 937,500 shares to be issued if the underwriters exercise their over-allotment option in full, (b) 35,500 shares authorized and reserved for issuance under our stock incentive plan, (c) 6,000 shares issuable upon the exercise of warrants held by the selling stockholder that are immediately exercisable upon the consummation of the concurrent offerings, (d) 1,604,000 shares issuable upon the exercise of warrants held by holders of our units and (e) 3,776,069 shares of our common stock issuable upon redemption of Arbor Commercial Mortgage's operating partnership units (including 629,345 operating partnership units issuable upon exercise of warrants for additional operating partnership units).
+- (1) The underwriters have reserved up to 5% of the shares of common stock for our directors, officers employees and officers and employees of Arbor Commercial Mortgage and their families, and other persons associated with us who express an interest in purchasing these shares of common stock in this offering at the public offering price.
+For more information, see "Underwriting - Directed Shares." - (2) Includes 9,000 shares to be issued upon the exercise of warrants simultaneously with this offering. - (3) Concurrently with this offering, we are offering shares of our common stock to C. Michael Kojaian, one of our directors.
+The offering to Mr. Kojaian is conditional upon the occurrence of this offering. - (4) The number of shares to be outstanding after the concurrent offerings excludes (a) 937,500 shares to be issued if the underwriters exercise their over-allotment option in full, (b) 35,500 shares authorized and reserved for issuance under our stock incentive plan, (c) 53,000 shares issuable upon the exercise of warrants held by the selling stockholders that are immediately exercisable upon the consummation of the concurrent offerings, (d) 1,548,000 shares issuable upon the exercise of warrants held by the selling stockholders that are immediately exercisable upon the consummation of the concurrent offerings, (d) 1,548,000 shares issuable upon the exercise of warrants held by holders of our units and (e) 3,776,069 shares of our common stock issuable upon redemption of Arbor Commercial Mortgage's operating partnership units (including 629,345 operating partnership units issuable upon exercise of warrants for additional operating partnership units).